CIRB/plone-cirb.testplone/README.rst

 Introduction
 ============

-This documentation is used to test some plone theme,
+This documentation is used to test some plone theme.
+It explain how to use this module to laucnh RobotFramework test into a Plone theme.

 Information came from http://developer.plone.org/reference_manuals/external/plone.app.robotframework/happy.html